As a student what should I generally know about health insurance in Germany?

 Student health insurance:

 Once you reach the age of 25, or if you are not covered under family insurance, you will have to arrange your own health insurance.
 The affordable student health insurance is valid until one month after your final semester or until exmatriculation (if you leave during the semester) or until you reach the age of 30.
 After exiting the student health insurance you usually will be voluntarily insured by the same health insurance provider.

 In exceptional cases, student health insurance can be extended beyond this limit.
 If you can prove that you were unable to study to the full extent during a specific time period then your student health coverage might be extended by the duration of the time period you were unable to study.
 Your health insurance provider will make its decisions on a case-by-case basis.
 Please contact them if you have any questions.

-The same rules apply for international students (PDF 0.91 MB) when they are insured by a statutory health insurance provider.
+The same rules apply for international students (pdf, 204 kB) when they are insured by a statutory health insurance provider.

 Voluntary health insurance:

 If reached the age of 30, generally, you can insure yourself voluntarily with one of the statutory health insurers.
 For information on the exact tariff, please contact your health insurer.